EbookFoundation/thoth-wiki/Internet-Archive.md

 * Preferred metadata format: Custom form
 * Other supported formats: N/A
-* File transfer: browser upload
+* File transfer: browser upload or API
 * Content files: [[PDF]] (and many others)
 * Chapter support: No